Intro

 DataUnmess is an AI artifacts platform.
 Unlike AI chatbots that produce text, DataUnmess produces permanent, shareable visual assets — dashboards, flowcharts, data explorations, and lineage graphs — from natural language.

-Connect your data (CSV, Excel, Google Sheets, PostgreSQL, MySQL, REST APIs, MCP servers) and describe what you want.
+Connect your data (CSV, Excel, Google Sheets, PostgreSQL, MySQL, ClickHouse warehouse, REST APIs, MCP servers) and describe what you want.
 The AI builds it as an interactive artifact you can save, reload, and share.
 No AI tokens consumed on reload.

 5 steps